tenebroso/hmr/wp-content/plugins/advanced-custom-field-repeater-collapser/readme.txt

 6. New in v1.3.0, you can collapse individual fields!
 (Thanks to Angie Meeker Designs for sponsoring this feature.)

 == Changelog ==
+= 1.4.3 (15 Oct 2015) =
+* THIS UPDATE DOES NOT FIX THE PLUGIN WITH ACF 5.3.1.
+IT IS PURELY FOR FUTURE TRANSLATION FEATURES REQUIRED BY THE PLUGIN REPOSITORY.
+* [i18n] Add text-domain and make all strings translatable for upcoming translate.wordpress.org plugin migration.

+= 1.4.2 (7 Sep 2015) =
+* [Fix] Include [compatibility filter](http://www.advancedcustomfields.com/blog/acf-pro-5-2-7-update/) to fix in ACF PRO since v5.2.7.
+* [Fix] Prevent fatal error if ACF is not activated.
+* [Misc] Code cleanup.
+Thanks to robneu on GitHub.

 = 1.4.1 (19 Nov 2014) =
 * [Fix] Pass `event` to collapsing JS functions to prevent Firefox errors.
 * [Fix] No margin on table-layout fields (ACF5 only)